Institute of Marine Science

 The Institute of Marine Science conducts marine science studies in the world’s oceans, with special emphasis on Arctic and Pacific sub-Arctic waters.

-Research efforts cover a wide range of disciplines in oceanography, marine biology and fisheries and include leadership of regional programs on marine ecosystems as well as components of national and international cooperative programs.
-Institute of Marine Science researchers also participate in the broad marine science community through service on a variety of national and international committees and organizations.
+Research efforts cover a wide range of disciplines in oceanography, marine biology and fisheries and include leadership of regional marine ecosystem programs, as well as components of national and international cooperative programs.
+Institute of Marine Science researchers also participate in the broad marine science community by serving on a variety of national and international committees and organizations.

 The faculty offer degree programs at the undergraduate and graduate levels through the College of Fisheries and Ocean Sciences.

-Institute of Marine Science formal collaborative research programs include Long-term Ecological Research Programs in the Northern Gulf of Alaska (NGA LTER) and in the Beaufort Sea lagoon ecosystems (BLE LTER); Gulf Watch Alaska; the international MOSAiC expedition in the Arctic Ocean; Ocean Acidification Research Center; and affiliations with the EPSCoR Fire and Ice program and the Cooperative Institute for Climate, Ocean and Ecosystem Studies.
-Examples of topics addressed by individual research labs are the development of underwater glider capabilities and other instruments; cycling of trace metals in the ocean; effects of climate change on marine food webs; marine mammal ecology; fisheries genetics; commercial fisheries management; and seaweed mariculture.
+Institute of Marine Science's formal collaborative research programs include Long-term Ecological Research Programs in the Northern Gulf of Alaska (NGA LTER) and in the Beaufort Sea lagoon ecosystems (BLE LTER), Gulf Watch Alaska, the Ocean Acidification Research Center, and affiliations with the EPSCoR Interface of Change program and the Cooperative Institute for Climate, Ocean and Ecosystem Studies.
+Examples of topics addressed by individual research labs include the development of underwater glider capabilities and other instruments, cycling of trace metals in the ocean, effects of climate change on marine food webs, marine mammal ecology, fisheries genetics, commercial fisheries management, and seaweed mariculture.